patrick-ogrady/website/hackmd/vryx-poc.md

 # Processing 5 Billion Micropayments (at 100k TPS) with Vryx and Vilmo

-Over the last few days, the first [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p) devnet processed 5 billion micropayments at a sustained rate of 100,000 transactions per second (TPS).
+Over the last few days, the first [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p) devnet processed **5 billion micropayments** at a sustained rate of **100,000 transactions per second (TPS)**.
 This test involved 10,000,000 active accounts (2,500,000 active every 60 seconds and 95,000 active every second) sending simple transfers to each other.
 The likelihood that any account was active in a given second was determined by a standard [Zipf Distribution](https://en.wikipedia.org/wiki/Zipf%27s_law).
 The devnet was validated by 50 equal-weight nodes (32 vCPU, 64 GB RAM, 100 GB io2 SSD) distributed over 5 regions (us-west-2, us-east-1, ap-south-1, ap-northeast-1, eu-west-1).
 Transactions were issued to 1 of 5 API nodes (1 per region) by a single issuer in eu-west-1.

 ![Transactions Per Second](https://patrickogrady.xyz/images/vryx-poc/transactions-rate.png)

 You can view the code that powered this devnet [here](https://github.com/ava-labs/hypersdk/pull/711).
-You can reproduce these results in your own AWS account by [running this script (single command)](https://github.com/ava-labs/hypersdk/blob/dadbb8248d6b499eb38b14d6014a1e42a012e4d1/examples/morpheusvm/scripts/deploy.devnet.sh).
+You can reproduce these results (or modify any of the configuration like the number of validators) in your own AWS account by [running this script (single command)](https://github.com/ava-labs/hypersdk/blob/dadbb8248d6b499eb38b14d6014a1e42a012e4d1/examples/morpheusvm/scripts/deploy.devnet.sh).

-## Task: Process 5 Billion Micropayments

-In January, [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p), a fortified decoupled state machine replication construction that .
+> This code is under active development and is not considered production-ready.
+If you run into any issues, please post them in the [HyperSDK repository](https://github.com/ava-labs/hypersdk/issues)!

+## Proving Vryx: Sustaining 100k TPS

+In January, Ava Labs released [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p), a fortified decoupled state machine replication construction that provided a path to scale the throughput of each [Avalanche HyperSDK-enabled blockchain to over 100,000 TPS](https://www.theblock.co/post/274683/ava-labs-outlines-scaling-solution-vryx-in-plan-for-avalanche-to-reach-100000-tps).
+Providing a path and walking that path, however, are two different things.
+After the publication of Vryx, my focus immediately shifted to testing out the viability of the ideas presented in the blog with the HyperSDK.

 Today, I couldn't be more thrilled to share the results of the Proof-of-Concept integration of Vryx with the HyperSDK.